Skip to content

 All three are tenant-scoped.
 The admin app is multi-tenant at the routing level: the _authed/_tenant layout enforces a tenant selection before loading any tenant data.

-The admin sub-pages mirror the admin app’s own sidebar — Work, Agents, and Manage groups — plus a few foundational pages up front.
+The admin sub-pages mirror the admin app’s own sidebar — Work, Platform, and Manage groups — plus a few foundational pages up front.

 • Dashboard — the landing page with metric cards, recent activity, and recent threads